nospaceships/node-os-service/README.md

 ## service.remove (name)

-The `remove()` function removes a Windows service.
+The `remove()` function removes a service.

 The `name` parameter specifies the name of the service to remove.
 This will be the same `name` parameter specified when adding the service.

 The service must be in a stopped state for it to be removed.
-The `net stop "My Service"` command can be used to stop the service before it is to be removed.
+The `net stop "my-service"` command can be used to stop the service on Windows and the `service my-service stop` on Linux before it is to be removed.

 An exception will be thrown if the service could not be removed.
 The error will be an instance of the `Error` class.

-The following example removes the service named `My Service`:
+The following example removes the service named `my-service`:

-    service.remove ("My Service");
+    service.remove ("my-service");

 ## service.run (stdoutLogStream, [stderrLogStream,] callback)

-The `run()` function will connect the calling program to the Windows Service Control Manager, allowing the program to run as a Windows service.
+The `run()` function will attempt to run the program as a background process.

 The programs `process.stdout` stream will be replaced with the `stdoutLogStream` parameter, and the programs `process.stderr` stream